cgencer/EQueue-docs/02-Game-Overview.md

 ![[tile.jpg]]
 ***A Single Emotile:** The dormant emotions blue and light green, followed by its second-level orange and yellow and in the center light green.*

-When tiles are attached consecutively a continuity of a color-stripe becomes visible throughout the tiles.
+By attaching tiles consecutively the stripes form a visible checkmark throughout the tiles.
 It represents the growing of an emotion: a dormant emotion gets nurtured and grows into existence.
-The rising emotion, from outermost level *(seed)* to the second-level *(evolving)* and lastly to the middle third-level *(becoming)*, form a visual checkmark facing either left or right (the side has no meaning).
+The rising emotion from outermost stage *(seed)* to its second stage *(evolving)* and lastly to the middle third stage *(completion)* fulfills the emotion, facing either left or right (towards us or other, which bears no importance).
 ##### Recognising Emotions
 *take-that interplay of emotions*

 The rising of an emotion is an interplay between other players and us.
 The first two stages are created by other players attaching tiles onto our queue.
-If we recognise the risen emotion by completing its last stage we can earn an awareness crystal (from our storage) for practicing mindfulness.
+If we recognise the risen emotion by completing its last stage we earn a colored crystal (from our storage) for using with next turns.
 Break the last three tiles out of the queue, save the last tile and discard the 1st and 2nd stage tiles.
 These completed and saved tiles form a collection of our *emotional intelligence (EQ)*.

-If a completion could happen while another emotion rises, the completion of an emotion has priority.
-A completion by one player has precedence over rising of a seed or evolving tile of another player, of course within turn order.
+When a completion happens while another rises, the completion has priority.
+A completion by one player has precedence over the rising of a seed / evolving stages of another player, of course within turn order.

 But if others are able to get the checkmark done before us we'll loose one crystal because we haven't been aware of and recognised this emotion.